dapplebeforedawn/choose-your-own-talk/codes/a-game/game-client-2-notes.markdown

 # Notes
 =======
->ncurses, a blast from the past, does all the heavy lifting.
+>curses, a blast from the past, does all the heavy lifting.

  - Methods not intened for external consumption are marked 'private'.
 This gives me confidence when refactoring.
  - Ruby's closures (lambda in this case) make the code for colorizing the players ship very clean.